Mich-O/submission_reminder_app_Mich-O/README.md

 README.md
 So what are you supposed to create?
 The create_environment.sh That creates the directory submission_reminder_{yourName} With the subdirectories inside and the files required.
-The copilot_shell_script.sh that allows a user to enter another assignment name, and we check if there are students who have not submittedBranch for testing scripts and implementing features
+The copilot_shell_script.sh that allows a user to enter another assignment name, and we check if there are students who have not submitted